paigekm/Marsden_Pizzas/README.md

 # Marsden_Pizzas
-A program where Marsden Pizzas can computerise their phone orders
+A program where a Marsden Pizzas operator can enter customer's details and pizza orders